chibibaku/hackinrosh-EFI-opencore-HP-EliteBook-Folio-G1-6y54/README.md

 # About
 ## Hardware

 ## Software
 - macOS 14 Sonoma (14.1.2)
 - OpenCore 0.9.6
-- Working very well as MacBook9,1
+- SMBIOS: MacBook9,1

 ### Note
-The kexts are updated as latest version in Dec.
-9th 2023.\
-AirportItlwm using v2.3.0 alpha which experimental support for sonoma.\
+- Kexts updated: December 9th, 2023
+- AirportItlwm: v2.3.0 alpha (experimental Sonoma support)
-In order to use, please update OC, Kext, and necessary files to the latest.\
+- To use this configuration, ensure OC, kexts, and necessary files are updated to the latest versions

 # Installation
-As a general rule, follow dortania's OpenCore guide.\
+Follow Dortania's OpenCore guide as a general rule.

-Copy downloaded EFI folder to EFI partition.\
+1. Copy the EFI folder to your EFI partition
-Setup *your* SMBIOS (serial, MLB, etc...) with GenSMBIOS.
+2. Setup your SMBIOS (serial, MLB, etc.) with GenSMBIOS using `MacBook9,1` model
-**Model: `MacBook9,1`**

-However, The installer will refuse to install Sonoma with `MacBook9,1` model.
-This is because of this model is not officaly supported in macOS Sonoma.
-So keep following the instruction down below and change the model as `iMacPro1,1` while install.
-Otherwise, you'll get "macOS Sonoma is not compatible with this mac" message and cannot go further.
+**Note**: macOS Sonoma installer will refuse to install with MacBook9,1 model as it's not officially supported.
+You'll need to temporarily use iMacPro1,1 during installation to avoid the "macOS Sonoma is not compatible with this Mac" message.

-## Important note
+## Installation Steps

-While booting the installer, you need to change the model as `iMacPro1,1`.
-Model propatie at: `SMBIOS > Generic > SystemProductName`
+1. Change the model to `iMacPro1,1` in `SMBIOS > Generic > SystemProductName`

-1. Change the model model as `iMacPro1,1`.
-  - You don't need to mind about serial or MLB.
+   - No need to change serial or MLB values
-2. Boot with installer USB flash drive.
+2. Boot with the installer USB flash drive
-3. Format the internal drive.
+3. Format the internal drive
-4. Start the installation.
+4. Start the installation
-5. After the first reboot and while in the boot picker with "macOS Installer" has appeared:
+5. After the first reboot when "macOS Installer" appears in the boot picker:
    1. Turn off your device
    2. Disconnect the installer drive
-   3. Plug installer drive into host computer
+   3. Connect installer drive to a host computer
-   4. Write back the model to `MacBook9,1`
+   4. Change the model back to `MacBook9,1`
-6. Plug installer drive back to laptop.
+   5. Reconnect installer drive to the laptop
-7. Boot into picker
+6. Boot into picker
-8. Select "macOS Installer" and leave it while installation.
+7. Select "macOS Installer" and continue with installation

 # Status
 ## Verified supported OS
 - macOS 14 Sonoma (14.1.2)

 ## What works
 - CPU
-  - iGPU (spoof to KabyLake iGPU)
+  - iGPU (spoofed to KabyLake iGPU)
   - Clock management
 - Integrated Speaker / Mic
 - Keyboard
-  - Brightness / Sound sdjustment keys
+  - Brightness / Sound adjustment keys
-- Trackpad *1
+- Trackpad*
 - WiFi / BT
 - Battery status
 - Sleep / wake
 - USB-C

-*1 Known issue : Cursor suddenly warp when touch edge of trackpad.
+*Known issue: Cursor may suddenly warp when touching the edge of trackpad

-## What *NOT* works
+## What does NOT work
-- Thunderbolt 3 (work as USB-C)
+- Thunderbolt 3 (works only as USB-C)
-- 3.5mm Audio
+- 3.5mm Audio jack